tech4germany/open-data-process-guide/README.md

 - To set the permissions for sharing files and folders from SharePoint to "anyone with the link" (= no login required, by default this is not allowed), follow the [instructions here](https://docs.microsoft.com/en-US/sharepoint/change-external-sharing-site).

 - To allow emailing users within the organization via *PnPjs*, they need to be members of the SharePoint page in question.
-For that, add the respective emails at `<SharePoint_Page>/_layouts/15/people.aspx?MembershipGroupId=5`, in our case that is [this link](https://opendataprocess.sharepoint.com/sites/Guido/_layouts/15/people.aspx?MembershipGroupId=5).
+For that, add the respective emails at `<SharePoint_Page>/_layouts/15/people.aspx?MembershipGroupId=5`.

-### Degrees of Deployment

-TODO

-Add `_layouts/workbench.aspx` to your SharePoint site URL.

-## Setup
+## Deployment

-The skeleton for the web part was created using `yo @microsoft/sharepoint`, following the tutorial [here](point/dev/spfx/web-parts/get-started/build-a-hello-world-web-part).
-More info in the respective [commit message](https://github.com/tech4germany/open-data-process-guide/commit/d3f418f64628d94720e3f6f8749c4c67d72d0eb3).
+There are a few "degrees of deployment" one can do with a SharePoint Web Part.
+Running it locally in a workbench is possible and the fastest option for development - however, it is not connected to a SharePoint context and all the features that come with it (from which we use Lists, Documents, Power Automate and Email).

+The next level of deployment is run it locally but then going to an online SharePoint site and append `_layouts/workbench.aspx` to the URL.
+This will run the local web part in an online workbench and thus give access to the entire context there.

+The last two levels of deployments require bundling the app locally and adding to an App catalog in SharePoint.
+The steps are described [above](#steps-taken-after-setting-up-a-sharepoint-environment).

+### Prerequisites

+To run the web part locally, a specific *Node* version is required as well as a globally installed *gulp*:

 ```sh
 # node v10.13.0